fgclue/clippy/README.md

-# clippy
+# Clippy Clipboard Manager
-Clippy is a clipboard manager for linux, Windows and MacOS.
+Clippy is a clipboard manager for Linux and MacOS. (no windows support because windows alredy has a clipboard manager with windows 10+)